SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

 #### Phrase 1

 This phrase covers women's access and rights to financial services.
-The basic structure is access/rights + financial services + women.
+The basic structure is _access/rights + financial services + women_.

 Sources of terms for financial services included <a href="#f2">UN DESA (2009)</a> and a digital financial inclusion report from the <a href="#f3">UNSGSA et al. (2018)</a>.
 For the topic approach, we allow some terms which are already closely related to the idea of access to stand alone without being connected to access or rights explicitly; this includes microfinance types (where access is a primary objective) and "financial inclusion".

+The string does find some results about access/barriers to medical care related to insurance, which somewhat outside of scope, but not completely.

 ```py
 TS=